 The floor of the basement is in most cases, a slab, and the walls are poured out of concrete to make the basement waterproof.
 As with a slab foundation, the moisture level and unsettled soil are factors in choosing this type of foundation.
 A basement foundation takes 2 to 3 days to pour and then you need to give another week for the concrete to harden.

 Building codes in BC require basements to now be insulated and drywalled, this adds to the cost and time of construction.
 It is no surprise that this is the most expensive foundation type.

 A complete basement foundation adds square feet to the living area of your home and can either be a finished or unfinished basement.
 How this area is used is up to the homeowner and the options are endless.

 Your home insurance protects your home in case of many different types of circumstances.
 As with some other things like earthquakes, not everything is covered.

-2 If your foundation is damaged due to another covered risk, like plumbing, fire or even an explosion, your policy should cover you.
+- If your foundation is damaged due to another covered risk, like plumbing, fire, or an explosion, your policy should cover you.

 There are also instances where your home insurance will not cover your foundation: